 Once you publish the edited version of the article, the published version will change to v2.

-Document360 also has a rich difference viewer capability that displays the older version content on the left, and the newer version on the right.
-The differences will be highlighted in red and green colours.
+Document360 also has a rich difference viewer capability that displays the older version content on the left and the newer version on the right.
+The differences will be highlighted in red and green colors.
 (Red indicates content that has been removed; green shows the newly added content).
-It also offers different views such as Code Diff view, Rendered Diff view to view the differences.
+It also offers different views such as Code Diff and Rendered Diff to view the differences.

-In the example below, you can see how the difference viewer displays the differences between two article versions.
-You can also note that we are not comparing two adjacent versions, but two separate versions (Version 1 and Version 3).
+The example below shows how the difference viewer displays the differences between the two article versions.
+You can also note that we are not comparing two adjacent versions but two separate ones (Version 1 and 3).

-By default, when a project is created in Document360, the version is numbered as “v1” and marked as the main version and made as a public version.
-In the Settings ->Versions you have the option to create a new version and provide a friendly name for it.
+By default, when a project is created in Document360, the version is numbered “v1” marked as the main version and made as a public version.
+In Settings ->Versions you have the option to create a new version and provide a friendly name for it.

 You need to specify which will be the base version that you will be forking (making a copy of)